juancumbeq/platzi-react-with-vite-tailwind/README.md

 },
 ```

-When React renders MyOrder page access the URL to extract the `:id` sent, this id will serve us to know the `ordersList` array position.
-In case the id is `last` like when we click on the checkout button the index variable is assigned with the last position of the array.
+When React renders the MyOrder page, it accesses the URL to extract the `:id` sent.
+This id will help us determine the position in the `ordersList` array.
+If the `id` is `last`, as when we click the checkout button, the index variable is assigned the last position of the array.

 MyOrder: